LIMEtree: Consistent and Faithful Surrogate Explanations of Multiple Classes: Fidelity Guarantees

+The flexibility of surrogate explainers -- they are post-hoc, model-agnostic and, often, data-universal -- also contributes to the instability and occasional unreliability of their explanations~\cite{laugel2018defining,zhang2019should,sokol2020towards,sokol2019blimey,sokol2022what}.
+Their subpar \emph{fidelity}, i.e., predictive coherence with respect to the explained black box, is thus a major barrier for their uptake~\cite{rudin2019stop}.
+In addition to remedying the shortcomings of linear surrogates, {\sc LIMEtree} comes with strong fidelity guarantees, which can be achieved in practice while preserving low explanation complexity.

-Our multi-output regression trees can significantly improve the local fidelity of explanations, which, as already demonstrated, has been identified as a major drawback of surrogate explainers~\cite{rudin2019stop}.
-To this end, we use Definition~\ref{def:minimal_x_prime} to retrieve the \emph{minimal} interpretable representation \(X^\prime_T\), which is unique for each tree.
-Intuitively, this set is composed of binary vectors \(x^\prime_t\) from the interpretable representation \(\mathcal{X}^\prime\) -- one for each leaf \(t \in T\) of the decision tree -- that have the least possible number of \(0\) components while still being assigned to the leaf \(t\).
-For images, this can be understood as looking for the minimal possible occlusion of an image for each leaf of the tree -- a \(0\) component of a vector in the interpretable representation indicates a lack of occlusion for this segment.
+To imbue {\sc LIMEtree} with near-full or full fidelity, we identify the \emph{minimal} IR set \(X^\prime_{\textit{min},T} \subseteq \mathcal{X}^\prime\).
+It is unique to a tree \(T\) and composed of binary vectors \(x^\prime_{\textit{min},t} \) drawn from the IR -- one per leaf \(t \in T\) of the surrogate tree -- that have the least number of \(0\) components while still being assigned to the leaf \(t\).
+The construction of this set is formalised in Definition~\ref{def:minimal_x_star} and can be understood as seeking instances with the highest number of human-interpretable concepts being present, e.g., minimal occlusion for images, for each leaf.